miraclx/freyr-js/README.md

 # Alternatively, create a handy alias
 alias freyrsh='docker run -it --entrypoint bash freyr-dev'
 ```

+*: don't forget to replace `freyr-dev` with the appropriate image name if you pulled one of the auto-generated remote images.

 Optionally, you can use these interesting flags to customize the experience.